SirMomster/bufy/readme.md

 All the JS supported types are supported:
 (u)Int8, (u)Int16, (u)Int32, float32, float64

-We also added additional support for lists, nested objects, recursion and nChars (strings).
+We also added additional support for booleans (uInt8), lists, nested objects, recursion and nChars (strings).

 ### NChars